Aurora: Characterisation

 In northern latitudes, the effect is known as the aurora borealis or the northern lights.
 The southern counterpart, the aurora australis or the southern lights, has features almost identical to the aurora borealis and changes simultaneously with changes in the northern auroral zone.
-The aurora australis is visible from high southern latitudes in Antarctica, the Southern Cone, South Africa, Australasia, the Falkland Islands, and under exceptional circumstances as far north as Uruguay.
+The aurora australis is visible from high southern latitudes in Antarctica, Patagonia, southeastern Australia, New Zealand, and the Falkland Islands.
 The aurora borealis is visible from areas around the Arctic such as Alaska, Canada, Iceland, Greenland, the Faroe Islands, Scandinavia, Finland, Scotland, and Russia.
 A geomagnetic storm causes the auroral ovals (north and south) to expand, bringing the aurora to lower latitudes or higher in the south.
-On rare occasions, the aurora borealis can be seen as far south as the Mediterranean and the southern states of the US while the aurora australis can be seen as far north as New Caledonia and the Pilbara region in Western Australia.
+On rare occasions, the aurora borealis can be seen as far south as the Mediterranean, East Asia, and the southern states of the US, while the aurora australis can be seen as far north as New Caledonia, South Africa, the Pilbara region in Western Australia, and Uruguay.
 During the Carrington Event, the greatest geomagnetic storm ever observed, auroras were seen even in the tropics.

 Auroras seen within the auroral oval may be directly overhead.
 From farther away, they illuminate the poleward horizon as a greenish glow, or sometimes a faint red, as if the Sun were rising from an unusual direction.
 Auroras also occur poleward of the auroral zone as either diffuse patches or arcs, which can be subvisual.

 This sequence of shots was taken on 17 September 2011 from 17:22:27 to 17:45:12 GMT, on an ascending pass from south of Madagascar to just north of Australia over the Indian Ocean.

 This sequence of shots was taken on 7 September 2011 from 17:38:03 to 17:49:15 GMT, from the French Southern and Antarctic Lands in the South Indian Ocean to southern Australia.